sydneywb/cse15l-lab-reports/labReport5.md

 ### TA's Response:
 Hi there.
-Maybe try printing out the result of `grep “OK” junitResult.txt` inside the if then statement that echoes “SCORE AS PERCENT: 100%” (right before or after line 48).
-Are you redirecting any output to junitResult.txt that might cause `grep “OK” junitResult.txt` to not be empty somewhere in the sample student submission code?
+Maybe try printing out the result of `grep “OK” junitResult.txt` inside the if-then statement that echoes “SCORE AS PERCENT: 100%” (you can print the result of grep right before or after line 48).
+Also, are you redirecting any output to junitResult.txt that might cause `grep “OK” junitResult.txt` to not be empty somewhere in the sample student submission code?

 ### Student's Response to TA:
 OK!
 I added ```echo `grep “OK” junitResult.txt``` at line 48 per your suggestion, as shown below.